Nissan Micra: Nissan March Bolero A30 by Autech

 The A30 features the larger HR16DE engine, however it was assembled by hand at Autech's Chigasaki facility.
-Notably, the A30 is the only Japanese K13 March to use the HR16DE engine, sourced from the Nissan Note, whereas other markets did receive the HR16DE in the K13 Micra/March.
-Using the HR16DE engine also deviated from the HR15DE used by the Bolero R test mule.
+Notably, the A30 is the only Japanese K13 March to use the HR16DE engine, whereas other markets did receive the HR16DE in the K13 Micra/March.
+Using the HR16DE engine also deviated from the HR15DE used in the Bolero R test mule.
 Modifications included upgraded Autech camshafts, valve springs, pistons, connecting rods, and a lighter crankshaft.
 Along with these upgrades, the head was ported and polished.
 Without changing the displacement, a re-tune of the ECM, upgrading the intake, and upgrading to a freer flowing twin exit Autech exhaust, the engine now produced 150ps and 160N⋅m, with a redline of 7,100RPM and a top speed of 220 km/h.
-Power is sent to the front wheels by the same 5-speed manual transmission as the March Nismo S, which does not have a limited slip differential.
+Power is sent to the front wheels via the same 5-speed manual transmission as the March Nismo S, which does not have a limited slip differential.

-Curb weight of the A30 is 1030kg, which is 20kg more than the Nismo S. The A30 received suspension and brake upgrades, with the rear brakes notably changed from drums to discs, which were material differences distinct to the A30.
-The A30 also features an additional rear crossbar, made possible by removing the spare tire storage compartment and installing a flattened floor.
-Front and rear bracing was also added to the A30.
+The curb weight of the A30 is 1030kg, which is 20kg more than the Nismo S. The A30 also received suspension and brake upgrades, with the rear brakes notably changed from drums to discs, which were material differences distinct to the A30 and were not found on any other K13 Micra/March.
+The A30 also featured an additional rear crossbar, made possible by removing the spare tire well and installing a flattened floor in its place.
+Upgraded front and rear bracings were also added to the A30.

-The original sale price for the A30 was ¥3,564,000 and was only available for purchase through a lottery system held in collaboration by the Chigasaki Chamber of Commerce and Industry.
-For price comparison, the 2016 Nissan March Nismo S was ¥1,876,600, and a standard 2016 Nissan March started at ¥1,151,280.
+The original sale price for the A30 was ¥3,564,000.
+The A30 was only available for purchase through a lottery system held in collaboration with the Chigasaki Chamber of Commerce and Industry.
+For price comparison, the 2016 Nissan March Nismo S started at ¥1,876,600, and a standard 2016 Nissan March started at ¥1,151,280.
 Finally, each A30 has an individualized plaque inside the car denoting the cars serial production number.